Irgendwer008/KVV-Abfahrtsmonitor/README.md

 - Run: `python`

 # Configuration
 The application uses a YAML configuration file to define window layouts, stations, and credentials.
+A complete template configuration file can be found in the [config_template.yaml](https://github.com/Irgendwer008/OpenDepartureDisplay/blob/main/config_template.yaml).

 Below is a breakdown of each section:

 ## Windows
 Defines the layout and properties of each display window.
 Each entry has to include